Child Custody Modification Attorney in Plymouth, Minnesota

 According to statistics from KidsCount.org, approximately 357,000 children live in single-parent families in Minnesota.
 A divorced or separated couple may request that the court modify or enforce an existing child custody order due to a change in circumstance, or if the other party is not complying with their responsibilities.
 If you're looking to enforce or modify an existing child custody agreement, consulting with an experienced Minnesota family law attorney is key.

 Attorney Glen A. Norton is highly knowledgeable and experienced in a variety of family law-related matters, including child custody modifications.
 He is available to discuss your unique circumstances and help you understand your available legal options.
 Whether you are looking to enforce or modify a child custody order or parenting plan, he can offer you the comprehensive legal guidance, support, and advocacy you need to make important decisions.

-The Law Office of Glen A. Norton PLLC is proud to serve clients throughout Minnetonka, Minnesota, and the surrounding communities of Hennepin County, Plymouth, Maple Grove, Wayzata, and Eden Prairie.
+Law Office of Glen A. Norton is proud to serve clients throughout Plymouth, Minnesota, and the surrounding communities of Hennepin County, Plymouth, Maple Grove, Wayzata, and Eden Prairie.
 Call today to schedule a consultation.